Episode 42 is all about the American writer and journalist Emily Hahn, also known as Mickey.

 The racy cover of Willa and Edwin’s very first translation

 Edwin, Gavin, Willa and cat at home

 Two books of Willa’s own writing

 You can hear Willa’s lovely voice talking about Edwin at the London Review of Books’ The Space.
 And there’s more about Willa Muir’s writing at Scottish PEN’s very well named Dangerous Women Project.

 For those now hooked on Kafka translating content, we strongly recommend Michelle Woods’ book Kafka Translated, which also has a lot of material about Willa.

 Thanks for listening!
-We’ll be back with a new episode in July.
+We’ll be back with a new episode in June.
 Don’t forget, we now have a Patreon!
 Please consider supporting our transcripts project and our ongoing work: www.patreon.com/deadladiesshowpodcast

 Welcome to our 32nd podcast, in which Nicole Saraniero and Dana Lewis (recorded live by Christopher Neil in the Red Room at New York’s KGB Bar in 2019) conjure up enthusiastic ghost-buster Rose Mackenberg.
 Sometimes called “Harry Houdini’s Girl Detective,” Rose was dedicated to debunking psychics who scammed vulnerable and grieving Americans recovering from the tragedies of World War I and the Spanish Flu of 1918.
 She started out as a stenographer and private investigator, joining forces with famed magician Houdini to crusade against fraud and psychic swindlers.

 Here it comes, produced and presented by Susan Stone: